akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

     - DAY-2 : - CHIP FLOOR PLANNING CONSIDERATION
               - STEPS TO RUN FLOORPLAN & REVIEW FLOORPLAN FILES
               - STEPS TO RUN PLACEMENT
     - DAY-3 : - DESIGN LIBRARY CELL DESIGN USING MAGIC AND NGSPICE CHARACTERIZATION
+                 - Steps to create std cell layout and extraction of spice netlist
+                 - Opening of layout of cmos inverter using magic tool
+                 - Extraction of spice netlist
+                 - Transient analysis & steps to characterize the Inverter
+              - INTRODUCTION TO MAGIC TOOL AND STEPS TO LOAD SKY130 TECH - RULES